How to Customize the WordPress Dashboard (And Why You’d Want To)

 How to Customize the WordPress Dashboard (In 2 Ways)

-Next up, we’ll give you two ways to customize the WordPress dashboard and ‘white-label’ your experience.
+Next, we’ll give you two ways to customize the WordPress dashboard and ‘white-label’ your experience.
 Note that we’re not covering coding here.
 This is because customizing the WordPress dashboard with code is a topic that could cover several articles.
-Though, there are plenty of guides available to get the job done.
+However, there are plenty of guides available to get the job done.

 1. Use the Built-In Functionality to Customize the WordPress Dashboard

-If you have simple needs, WordPress includes a few ways to make adjustments to the look and layout of the WordPress dashboard.
-Though, it’s only applied on a user-specific basis.
-As such, each user would need to make changes to customize their own dashboard.
+If you have simple needs, WordPress includes a few ways to adjust the look and layout of the WordPress dashboard.
+However, these changes are only applied on a user-specific basis, so each user would need to make changes to customize their dashboard.

 To access most of these settings, you’ll want to head to the Users > Profile page within WordPress: